Allies at War

 - Hardback£25.00(9781847926227)

-The Sunday Times bestselling landmark history of the alliance that won the war and made the peace from the author of the acclaimed Appeasing Hitler
+The Sunday Times bestselling, prize-winning history of the alliance that won the war and made the peace – from the author of the acclaimed Appeasing Hitler

 ‘The best book I have ever read about the politics of the Second World War’ TIM SHIPMAN

-By 1942, after the German invasion of Russia and the Japanese attack on Pearl Harbour, the British-Soviet-American alliance was in place.
-Yet it was an improbable and incongruous coalition, divided by ideology and politics and riven with mistrust and deceit.
-Churchill, Roosevelt and Stalin were partners in the fight to defeat Hitler, yet they were also rivals who disagreed on strategy, imperialism and the future of liberated Europe.
+By 1942, after the German invasion of Russia and Japanese attack on Pearl Harbour, the British-Soviet-American alliance was in place.
+But it was an incongruous coalition, divided by ideology and riven with mistrust and deceit.
+Churchill, Roosevelt and Stalin were partners in the fight against Hitler, yet they were also rivals who disagreed on strategy, imperialism and the future of Europe.

-Ambitious and compelling, Allies at War offers a completely fresh perspective on the Second World War and the origins of the Cold War.
+Through an unprecedented range of vivid first-hand accounts and unpublished material, we enter the rooms where the critical decisions were made – revealing the political drama behind the military events.
+Compelling, fast-paced narrative history at its best, Allies at War offers a completely fresh perspective on the Second World War and origins of the Cold War.

 'Impeccably researched, elegantly written, and compellingly argued' THE TIMES